mamcpy/Boids-algorithm/README.md

 of a crowd of people at a stampede in case of a terrorist attack, programming drone swarms, animation for the movement of flocks and herds in movies and video games...

 The aim of this project is to build a boids simulation from scratch in python.
-The simulation is used to investigate the emergence of collective behavior and patterns, exploring how different parameters affect the dynamics of the system.
+The simulation is used to study the emergence of collective behavior and patterns, exploring how different parameters affect the dynamics of the system.